Applies to: Exchange Server 2016

 Use the Get-ExchangeServerAccessLicenseUser cmdlet to return a list of unique users for the specified license name.
-Each object contains the fully qualified domain name (FQDN) or primary SMTP address of the mailbox and the license name to which it's associated.
+Each object contains the FQDN or primary SMTP address of the mailbox and the license that's associated with it.

 For information about the parameter sets in the Syntax section below, see Syntax.